Studying Hadronization by Machine Learning Techniques: Summary

 \section{Summary}

-In this study, popular convolutional neural network architectures, widely used in Computer Vision applications, were investigated in the context of hadronization of partonic states in high-energy hadron collisions in two setups with different complexities.
-The training and validation of the models were performed using simulated events by the {\sc Pythia}8 Monte Carlo event generator.
+In this study, popular convolutional neural network architectures, widely used in Computer Vision applications, were investigated in the context of hadronization of partonic states in high-energy hadron collisions in two setups, with different complexities.
+The training and validation of the models were performed using simulated events by the {\sc Pythia 8} Monte Carlo event generator.

 The simple models studied in this paper were able to learn the main features of the Lund string fragmentation.
 Moreover, the same trained models have been applied successfully to other center-of-mass energies, implying that the models could generalize the concept of multiplicity and energy scaling.
+It was also observed that learning of hadronization works on the level of global variables if the network sample the high-statistics part of the phase-space.
 This is a powerful feature, that can lead to various further research directions: a neural network with strong generalization capabilities could provide valuable input for the development and tuning process of Monte Carlo event generators.
-On the other hand, by reverse engineering the network, one might be able to investigate the properties of the process of hadronization itself.
+On the other hand, by reverse engineering the network, the properties of the process of hadronization might be investigated.
 In case of high-energy heavy-ion collisions, the same models might provide useful theoretical assist in the study of the parton-medium interactions as well.